dooco/rock-paper-scissors-lizard-spock/README.md

 ## Acknowledgements

-My Mentor for continuous helpful feedback.
+My Mentor, Ronan, for continuous helpful feedback.

 Tutor support at Code Institute for their support.